2014 Gaza Valley airstrike: Units involved and insertion

 On 8 June 2014, U.S. troops and Afghan security forces began clearing operations in Gaza Valley, in Zabul Province ahead of the 2014 runoff presidential election to be held on 14 June with the aim of disrupting Taliban insurgent activity and improving security for voters and polling sites.
 U.S. elements involved in the operation included soldiers from the 5th Special Forces Group, and the 4th Infantry Division.
 Afghan security forces were composed of members of the Afghan National Army (ANA), Afghan National Police (ANP), and the Afghan National Directorate of Security (NDS).
 The principal ANA unit involved in the operation was the 2nd Kandak, 4th Brigade, 215th Corps, a battalion based in neighboring Helmand Province.
 One of the units from the 5th Special Forces Group involved in the clearing operations included an Operational Detachment Alpha (ODA) under the command of Captain Derrick Anderson.
 The ODA's joint terminal attack controller (JTAC), an Air Force specialist trained in coordinating air to ground fire had joined the team on 1 June 2014.
-The ODA was aided by Afghan troops, however less than requested due to manning issues.
+The ODA was aided by Afghan troops, though fewer than requested due to manning issues.
 Prior to the operation the unit assessed the most likely response to the clearing operations by Taliban forces was to be "passive observation" with the threat of small arms fire, and improvised explosive devices.

 At 02:30 local time on 9 June, coalition forces entered Gaza Valley by helicopter and began clearing operations with Afghan forces at the lead due to rules of engagement barring U.S. troops from entering Afghan compounds.
 During the day U.S. and Afghan troops received brief harassing fire from insurgents.
 It was at this time that Taliban forces began preparing an assault on coalition troops.